aws-samples/cloudmosaic-dotnet/Readme.md

 * Use API Gateway's WebSocket support to connect backend components to the frontend allowing backend systems to easily communicate their status to the user in real time.

-More content will be added to this readme to explain the code in this repository.